OctopusDeploy/docs/docs/infrastructure/deployment-targets/index.md

 hideInThisSection: True
 ---

 Deployment targets are the servers and services you deploy your software to.
-You can manage your deployment targets by navigating to {{Infrastructure,Deployment Targets}}.
+You can manage your deployment targets by navigating to {{Infrastructure,Deployment Targets}} in the Octopus Web Portal.

-From here you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run health checks.
+From The Deployment Targets tab you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run health checks.

 ## Adding Deployment Targets